 Catharsis by Architect Arthur Mamou-Mani in AltspaceVR

-This talk will be a discussion whilst taking a walk: offering a space to stride on the boundary between virtual and physical, between quarantine rooms and public space.
-The avatar of architect Arthur Mamou-Mani will take us through Burning Man Festival’s set-up phase in the virtual reality platform, AltspaceVR.
-Within this, he will guide us through his theatre construction, Catharsis, that was conceived as a space for merging art and common rituals in the desert of Nevada.
+This talk was a discussion whilst taking a walk: offering a space to stride on the boundary between virtual and physical, between quarantine rooms and public space.
+The avatar of architect Arthur Mamou-Mani took us through Burning Man Festival’s set-up phase in the virtual reality platform, AltspaceVR.
+Within this, he guided us through his theatre construction, Catharsis, that was conceived as a space for merging art and common rituals in the desert of Nevada.
 The name Catharsis is intended to suggest an indivisible, mental-corporeal experience.
-We are invited to explore its organic, digital construction and the potential relationships between VR art and the physical world.
+We were invited to explore its organic, digital construction and the potential relationships between VR art and the physical world.

 We have to assume that the danger posed by COVID-19 will not disappear in the immediate future.
 The aim now is to design worlds in which social contact is not completely excluded, but certain forms of interaction are shifted to digital possibilities.
 Here, the decisive factors are not only the direct danger of infection, but also the effects on our environment (one obvious effect is the disappearance of smog from our inner cities).
 The experience of isolation and learning how to immerse ourselves in virtual fields could lead to a new sensitivity to and awareness of our concrete, real environment.

 1. Can we learn from immersive experiences of virtual realities to find an immersive approach to our natural world?